Life after divorce – what to do and how to move on

 Sort your co-parenting relationship out

-Step one sorts out the practical stuff – now the heart stuff.
+Step one sorts out the practical stuff, or your ‘head’ – now the ‘heart’.
 One of the biggest adjustments you and your ex will need to make is the transition from parent to co-parent.
-My transition has been (and continues to be) anything but smooth.
+My transition has been – and continues to be – anything but smooth.

 However, there are some amazing parents out there who demonstrate that this can be done… and that doesn’t mean having to be in each other’s lives all the time or be best friends.

-1. Conceptualise this as a new and different relationship
+1. Approach it as a new and different relationship

-This is not you and your partner anymore.
-This is two people with a shared interest in their children.
-Break with the past, ditch the old habits, and the old ways of talking to each other… re-frame the relationship.
+This is not you and your partner any more.
+You are two different individuals with a shared interest in your children.
+Break with the past, ditch the old habits and the old ways of talking to each other… re-frame the relationship.

-But the good thing is we both want the best for our children.
-I try and remember that when things are difficult.
-I tell myself we are arguing about how best to execute the goal (bringing up our children), not the goal itself.
+The good thing is we both want the best for our children.
+I try to remember that when things are difficult.
+I tell myself we are arguing about how best to execute the goal, not about the goal itself.

 3. This is one time to ignore the numbers